gionkez/dotfiles/README.md

 dotfiles based on a minimal style guide.

 > [!IMPORTANT]
-> The following softwares are required:
+> the following softwares are required:
 > + bspwm
 > + feh
 > + sxhkd